 6. The Simple Path to Wealth: Your Road Map to Financial Independence and a Rich, Free Life

 How did the idea of early retirement sound?
-Or at least the financial security to know that you don’t have to work and that you’re not going to run out of money?
+Or at least the financial security of knowing that you don’t have to work and won’t run out of money?
 JL Collins has been an investor since 1975.
 If you’ve heard of the financial independence and retire early movement or fire, he’s one of the grandfathers of the fire movement and his blog.
 He took his financial investing experience over his lifetime and started writing a series of letters to his daughter.
 Those letters eventually turned into the basis and starting point for the blog.

-There are some key takeaways to understanding the book theme easily.
-One, Starting that when you are working, you are in your wealth accumulation phase, you’re making money.
-At this point, you need to be putting money away for your retirement.
+There are some key takeaways to understanding the book theme quickly.
+One, Starting when you work, you are in your wealth accumulation phase.
+You’re making money.
+At this point, you need to put money away for retirement.
 You need to spend less than you earn and invest the difference to do that.
 It’s pretty simple, but where do you invest that money comes to?

-Point number two, there are three asset classes that JL Collins talks about for having your money.
+Point number two is three asset classes that JL Collins talks about for having your money.
 Their first one is the stock market.
 You’re probably saying the stock market is so risky.
 The stock market does go down, but it also goes up.
 On average, it always goes up.
-Another thing that you need to invest your money in is bonds.
-Then the last asset class is cash.
-But what exactly for both bonds and stocks?

 Collins says you need to invest in broad-based index funds with low fees.
 These are not managed investments.
 Suppose you are paying someone to invest your money.
 You’re probably wasting your money.
 He is very, very against financial advisors.

-As far as Collins is concerned, you’re not worth the money because the average investor out there can beat a managed fund almost every single time by investing and broad-based index funds.
+As far as Collins is concerned, you’re not worth the money because the average investor can beat a managed fund almost every single time by investing and broad-based index funds.
 That’s the beauty of it.
-This simple path to wealth and the last point is that you need to develop a stomach for volatility.
+This simple path to wealth and the last point is that you must develop a stomach for volatility.

-There are all sorts of things that you can do to make money and to ensure that you are financially independent and will have something to retire on.
-But the beauty of this is that it’s buying the stock market, having a few bonds, and letting it ride.
-If you’re interested in having any financial future whatsoever, I recommend picking up this book.
+You can do everything to make money and ensure that you are financially independent and will have something to retire on.
+But this is beautiful because it’s buying the stock market, having a few bonds, and letting it ride.
+I recommend picking it up if you’re interested in any financial future.

 Author: JL Collins